ONSdigital/dp-census-atlas/scripts/atlas-host/README.md

 If the ssh tunnel is up, and you are using the `atlas` context, you can do this:

 	make image

+Change `Dockerfile` and rebuild your image if you need to add/update/remove packages in your work environment.
+Since homes are located in a separate volume, you can replace your image as needed without having to set up your home again.

 ## Enabling logins in your Atlas Container